Keyboard shortcuts

 /// Non-authoritative: no component is required to

 /// accept tickets from this issuer.
-Organisms and
+Organisms opt in

 pub ticket_issuer: Option<TicketIssuerConfig<'a>>,